 Unlike the Sphynx cat, who need two copies of the gene to be hairless, the gene responsible for hairlessness in the Peterbald is dominant.
 Therefore only one parent needs to carry the gene to pass it on to the offspring.
 Allowable outcrosses are the Siamese and the Oriental.

-The Peterbald was accepted for registration with TICA in 1997.
+TICA accepted the Peterbald for registration in 1997.

 The Peterbald is a long, lithe and elegant cat reflecting its Oriental heritage.
 They have fine boning but are still a muscular cat.
-The legs are long and fine boned leading to small, oval shaped paws.
-The tail is long, tapering and whip like.
+Legs are long and fine-boned, with small, oval paws.
+The tail is long, tapering and whip-like.

 The head is wedge-shaped with large, wide-set ears, eyes are almond-shaped and medium in size, the neck is long and slender.